gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and birds never landed on it.
 Gumption said his uncle had touched it once on a dare and got a shock so strong it made his whole arm tingle.
-Maddy had never tried to sketch it---whenever she walked past, it felt like something or someone was watching her.
+Maddy had never tried to sketch it—whenever she walked past, it felt like something or someone was watching her.
 Even if she knew how to capture that feeling in a drawing, she didn't want to.